Almost Forty Days

 The kids found 63 worms this morning.
 Many of them were dead, stranded on the sidewalk and run over by small plastic scooter wheels, cleaved in the centre.
 Worms have five hearts, Jack writes on a piece of Bristol board, mostly without vowels.
 They don’t have eyes.
 They breathe through their skin.

-Boris Johnson is in the ICU and Esther feels like herself for the first time in 22 days.
-I add confetti canon emojis and a string of hearts.
 An untrained German Shepard charges at the kids.
 They are out for a bike ride with Adam and it is too unbearable to think about.
 Their fear, the what ifs what ifs—.
 Now they are both afraid to leave the house.

 I think I’ll stop with the daily symptom posts, which are, to me, becoming repetitive, Esther writes on her Facebook page and posts a photo with her and her cat.
 But I don’t want her to stop.
 How’s the morning?
 I write to her when I first wake up, hoping there is no fever, no burning in her lungs, no debilitating exhaustion.
 Okay, she writes back.
 It’s warm here.

 The nights here are especially cold, dipping down below zero and so we turn off the water and without the motion sensor sprinkler, the raccoons dig up our backyard grass, peeling it back, and picking at it like a scab.
-There is less and less grass each day and the seed Adam threw by the handful refuses to grow.
+There is less and less grass each day and the seed Adam throws by the handful refuses to grow.

 Owners let their dogs run and run and insist they are friendly, they are friendly!
 And my kids are now terrified of dogs, and our street, and every single park.
 It doesn’t matter how many posters we make of the friendly dogs we know, or how many pages of the dog identification book we read, they are terrified.
 And it fills every corner of every day.